 Let’s say you’ve been on an IDR plan since 2012, but you consolidated your loans in 2018.
 The new Direct Consolidation Loan is essentially a brand new loan, so it wipes the slate clean.
 Therefore, your payment cap is going to be based on the new consolidation loan balance from when you entered IDR repayment again in 2018 — not the payment cap from 2012 before you consolidated.

-Our team of student loan experts have consulted on over $2.6 billion of student debt and are available to help in these situations.
+Our team of student loan experts have consulted on over $2.6 billion of student debt and are available to help in these situations where you need to understand your new options post-legislative changes.
 Get in touch for a custom repayment plan that factors in possible student loan changes down the pipeline to give you peace of mind.

 Not sure what to do with your student loans?